Meet Our Investigators

-John Adgate, PHD
+John Adgate, PhD

-John is the CO-Principal Investigator for Colorado SCOPE.
+John is a Co-Principal Investigator for Colorado SCOPE.
 He is a Professor in the Colorado School of Public Health and Chair of the Department of Environmental and Occupational Health.
 His expertise is in exposure and risk assessment.
 His research interests include: health impacts and sustainability of energy development, PFAS exposure and health effects, children’s environmental health, and the impacts of air pollution and climate change on human health.

-Anne Starling, PHD
+Anne Starling, PhD

-Anne is the Co-Principal Investigator for Colorado SCOPE.
+Anne is a Co-Principal Investigator for Colorado SCOPE.
 She is an assistant professor in the Epidemiology Department in the Colorado School of Public Health as well as the Assistant Director for Environmental Health at the Lifecourse Epidemiology of Adiposity and Diabetes Center.
 Anne's research has focused on how environmental exposures can impact risk of chronic disease.
 She has previously looked at how exposure to PFAS during pregnancy may impact risk of preeclampsia.